 Read “Top 9 DDoS Threats Your Organization Must Be Prepared For” to learn more.

 Jeff is Radware's Commercial Sales Manager in the UK.
-Before transitioning to sales 11 years ago Jeff had a 10 year technical career designing and implementing high availability infrastructure for network carriers and first cut his teeth in the enterprise security domain as Global Security Architect for creators of the ISO27001 standard BSI, where he became CISSP accredited.
+Before transitioning to sales 11 years ago Jeff had a 10 year technical career designing and implementing high availability infrastructure for carriers and was also the Global Security Architect for creators of the ISO27001 standard BSI.